 Academic Advisor for Personal Tutor Group.
 Provide academic and pastoral support to students through their academic journey at NTU.

 Areas of Interest: Media studies; Visual Culture, Digital media cultures; theories of posthumanism, identity, race, gender performativity, cultural capital, aesthetics and class, play and subversion.
-Experimental narratives; and the relationship between humans and technology, surveillance, and the use of media as a tool of empowerment against censorship and political repression.
+Experimental narratives; and the relationship between humans and technology, surveillance, and the use of media as a tool of empowerment.